ChrstphrHll/npc_gen/students/Genesys Mhaenal.md

 ---
 # Genesys Mhaenal
 ### Description
-- Gnome Monk from Shadesburry Initiative
+- Gnome Monk from Floating Island
 - 1st year Assault student in Burk
 - long curly brunette hair that's plain, Amber eyes, and Dark Brown skin
 - Is Unchanging and Indecisive, and has Prosperity as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes